Kotlin/anko/README.md

 ### Asynchronous tasks

 AsyncTask is a jumbo.
-Wait, no, it is sometimes a jumbo<JustOneElementWhichWillBeConvertedToArray, SomethingNotReallyUseful, Result>.
+Wait, no, it is sometimes a
+Jumbo<OneElementWhichWillBeConvertedToArray, SomethingNotReallyUseful, Result\>.
 It's twice as awful as hell.

 There's a way better.